mdoering/backbone/life/Fungi/Basidiomycota/Agaricomycetes/Agaricales/Strophariaceae/Pholiota/Pholiota curcuma/README.md

 Index Fungorum

 #### Published in
-null
+The North American species of Pholiota 63 (1968)

 #### Original name
-Pholiota curcuma var. curcuma
+Agaricus curcuma Berk. & M.A.
+Curtis

 ### Remarks
 null